-Quality and operational information, for example surveys and audits were used to ensure and improve performance.
+Quality and operational information, for example NHS Business Services Authority (BSA) performance info, surveys, audits, external body reviews were used to ensure and improve performance.
 Performance information was combined with the views of patients.

 The provider had information governance arrangements and staff were aware of the importance of these in protecting patients' personal information.